 But then life tilted and my ground shifted.
 In the very midst of all this beauty, joy and gratitude I had to put my beloved Shanti-dog down.
 One minute soaring, the next on my knees.

 I will write more about my Shanti-girl at a later point.
-ShIMG_1101e deserves her very own post but, I know you hear me when I say: its all too close right now.
+She deserves her very own post but, I know you hear me when I say: its all too close right now.
 My grief is too heavy on me to really do her powerful being justice.

 This post is about the choice I had to make about my own behavior.
 It is always a choice and it is mine alone to make.
 Two options were clearly in front of me when this drama/trauma started.
 I could have either gone kicking and screaming through the decision to end her suffering or moved through it from a place of heart centered mindfulness.
 I am so grateful that I was able to choose the later.
 As always it was my practice that provided me the breathing room to make the choice.
 It was my practice that afforded me presence.
 It was my practice that enabled me to be my best self through a terribly difficult time.